 Re-letter/number items after editing.

-*****************************************************************************************************************************

-*****************************************************************************************************************************

-NOTE TO SPECIFIER

 Two options are available for paragraph 1.3.B:

 1. If the project is located in ASHRAE Climate Zones 1, 2, 3 or 4, a reflective roofing surface meeting the reflectivity requirements of DOE Energy Star is required per USPS Design Standards.
 This option will be included in the Base Proposal Cost; DELETE Article 1.3B from the list below.